 It is understandable that people generally avoid discussing issues around death.
 It is therefore not surprising that many people die without wills and proper financial plans.
 The result is that often loved ones are left destitute after substantial portions of wealth are lost to death taxes.
 If only some of the 76 800 hours have been spent on protecting the wealth built during their lives, a legacy of love could have been left, instead of chaos and anxiety.

 The secret of a successful estate plan is to engage the services of aligned professionals, otherwise a conflict or gap may easily develop in your estate plan.
-So beware, do your own homework, educate yourself, listen to all advise and then make your own, informed decisions.
-It is your hard earned money and assets that you need to protect.
-It appears if people sometimes give “advise” that may suite their own pockets, rather than yours, and this has given trusts such a bad name, unnecessarily.
+So beware, do your own homework, educate yourself, listen to all advice, and then make your own, informed decisions.
+It is your hard-earned money and assets that you need to protect.
+It appears that people sometimes give "advice" that may suite their own pockets, rather than yours, and this has given trusts such a bad name, unnecessarily.

 Maybe the following definition of estate planning by Meyerowitz can be your guide when you make your assessment:

 "...The arrangement, management and securement and disposition of a person’s estate so that he, his family and other beneficiaries may enjoy and continue to enjoy the maximum from his estate and his assets during his lifetime and after his death, no matter when death may occur."